khulnasoft/kexample/nodejs-api/README.md

 This app illustrates how to:

 - Add auto-instrumentation to a AWS Lambda app with OpenTelemetry
-- Send telemetry data to Kengine
+- Send telemetry data to Baselime
 - Add custom attributes and events to spans
 - Create new spans
 - Capture exceptions

 ## Setup

-Get your `KENGINE_API_KEY` and add it to your Lambda function env variables.
+Get your `BASELIME_API_KEY` and add it to your Lambda function env variables.

 Deploy the app